TSoli/TSoli.github.io/_posts/2023-11-23-bayes-filters-for-robotics.md

 Putting this all together we can say that the 0.5% of the time I was thinking of a kiwi fruit and 99.5% of the time I was thinking of the kiwi fruit I would have said it was brown and furry on the outside.
-Therefore, the joint probability of these events \(the probab\ility that both occurred\) is
+Therefore, the joint probability of these events \(the probability that both occurred\) is
 $likelihood \times prior = P(E|H) \cdot P(H) = 0.995 \cdot 0.005 = 0.004975$.
 We also know that only
 0.75% of the time I would have used this description for the evidence and so we can divide by this since the joint probability from before is clearly a subset of all the times this evidence was